tensorflow/tensorflow/tensorflow/contrib/lite/README.md

  - The Android NDK is required to build the native (C/C++) TensorFlow code.
 The current recommended version is 14b, which may be found [here](https://developer.android.com/tools/revisions/build-tools.html).
  - The Android SDK and build tools may be obtained [here](https://developer.android.com/tools/revisions/build-tools.html), or alternatively as part of [Android Studio](https://developer.android.com/studio/index.html).
 Build tools API >= 23 is required to build the TensorFlow Android demo (though it will run on API >= 21 devices).

- - The Android NDK is required to build the native (C/C++) TensorFlow Lite code.
-The current recommended version is 14b, which can be found [here](https://developer.android.com/ndk/downloads/older_releases.html#ndk-14b-downloads).

- - The Android SDK and build tools may be obtained [here](https://developer.android.com/tools/revisions/build-tools.html), or alternatively as part of [Android Studio](https://developer.android.com/studio/index.html).
-Build tools API >= 23 is required to build the TF Android demo (though it will run on API >= 21 devices).
  - In the root of the TensorFlow repository update the `WORKSPACE` file with the `api_level` and location of the SDK and NDK.
 If you installed it with AndroidStudio the SDK path can be found in the SDK manager, and the default NDK path is:`{SDK path}/ndk-bundle.`

 ```